mgtv-tech/jetcache-go/README.md

 # Installation

-To start using the latest version of jetcache-go, you can import the library into your project:
+To get started with the latest version of jetcache-go, make sure you have Go **1.21** or later installed, then simply import the library into your project.

 ```shell
 go get github.com/mgtv-tech/jetcache-go